inaccel/material/docs/labs/bitstream-repository.md

 * ### Aggregate local and remote repositories (optional)

-	JFrog gives you you the capability to proxy and cache any [Remote repository](https://jfrog.com/confluence/display/RTF/Remote+Repositories),
+	JFrog gives you the capability to proxy and cache any [Remote repository](https://jfrog.com/confluence/display/RTF/Remote+Repositories),
 	but also aggregate all these (local and remote) resources under a single [Virtual repository](https://jfrog.com/confluence/display/RTF/Remote+Repositories).